slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The secret to doing good research is always to be a little underemployed.
 You waste years by not being able to waste hours."
 -- Amos Tversky*

-> *"The mind that opens to a new idea never returns to its original size."
--- Albert Einstein*

 > *"Using creativity to solve problems cannot be taught, and it’s ultimately what free markets pay for." (...)
 "A busy calendar and a busy mind will destroy your ability to create anything great."